Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 ## Moving around the file system

 Now we're going to learn some additional commands for moving around within our file system.

-Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory:
+Use the commands we've learned so far to navigate to the `illumina_fastq` directory from our home:

 ~~~
 $ cd
+$ cd cs_course
-$ cd shell_data
+$ cd data
-$ cd untrimmed_fastq
+$ cd illumina_fastq
 ~~~
 {: .bash}

 What if we want to move back up and out of this directory and to our top level directory?
-Can we type `cd shell_data`?
+Can we type `cd data`?
 Try it and see what happens.

 ~~~
-$ cd shell_data
+$ cd data
 ~~~
 {: .bash}